 Friendly family man's 50-year secret: He was fugitive, too

-For more than 50 years, a Boston man kept a secret that not even his family knew until just before his death last May
+For more than 50 years, a Boston man kept a secret that not even his family knew until just before his death in May

 Just before Thomas Randele died, his wife of nearly 40 years asked his golfing buddies and his co-workers from the dealerships where he sold cars to come by their home.